ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 > **More info:** the `Console.Write` method does the same thing as `Console.WriteLine`, without the "enter" at the end.

 That's it; to change the value of a variable, you only have to **assign** it a new value using the **assignment operator** (`=`).
+However, the type of that new value must be the same.

 Next, it is your turn to try it out.